tduarte/duarte-blue/README.md

 > [!WARNING]
 > [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.

+Choose the appropriate variant for your hardware:

+### NVIDIA variant

-To rebase an existing atomic Fedora installation to the latest build:
+To rebase an existing atomic Fedora installation to the NVIDIA build:

 - First rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```
-  rpm-ostree rebase ostree-unverified-registry:ghcr.io/tduarte/duarte-blue:latest
+  rpm-ostree rebase ostree-unverified-registry:ghcr.io/tduarte/duarte-blue-nvidia:latest
   ```
 - Reboot to complete the rebase:
   ```